silentgameplays/Simple-Arch-Linux-Setup/README.md

 # 35. Install the most optimal,lightweight and compatible with NVIDIA drivers GUI Deepin and extras:
 * sudo mkdir home
 * sudo pacman -S deepin
-* sudo pacman -S deepin-extras
+* sudo pacman -S deepin-extra

 # 36. Enable the GUI to start at launch: